Author: Dr Mark Gray, Dermatologist, Auckland, New Zealand, 1997. Updated by Vanessa Ngan, Staff Writer, 2008.

 To reduce the thermal damage that occurs in skin tissue, pulsed and scanned CO2 laser systems were developed.
 These remove layers of sun-damaged skin in a more controlled manner.
 Erbium:YAG laser was also developed and its overall efficacy is comparable to pulsed and scanned CO2 laser techniques.
 Both these laser systems are “ablative” laser skin resurfacing techniques as they target mainly the top layers of skin (epidermis) but also affect the lower layers of skin (dermis).

 Further developments in the field of skin resurfacing within the last 10 years have seen a huge growth in the different technologies available.
-The main laser resurfacing techniques used today are non-ablative laser systems and fractional resurfacing systems.
+The main laser resurfacing techniques used today are non-ablative laser systems, fractional resurfacing systems, and combined systems.
 Non-laser techniques include radiofrequency systems and plasma skin regeneration.

 Non-ablative laser systems target only the dermis, leaving the epidermis intact.
-The results are not as effective as with ablative laser resurfacing but the excellent safety profile and rapid recovery post-treatment have made these systems are popular.
+The results of non-ablative laser resurfacing are not as effective as ablative laser resurfacing but the excellent safety profile and rapid recovery post-treatment have made these systems popular.
 These systems have been divided into 3 main groups, mid-infrared lasers and the two visible light lasers, the pulsed dye laser (PDL) and intense pulsed light (IPL) systems.